carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 be used to define the order in which the collection is delivered in the site.
-If you would like to order a collection by a different field in the YAML header, you can pass the collection through the [`sort`][liquid-sort] filter when initialising the for loop:
+If you would like to order a collection by a different field in the YAML header, you can pass the collection through the [`sort`][liquid-sort] filter when initialising the for loop.

 You might be tempted to write:
 ~~~